 Sabrina Gutierrez

 Sabrina Gutierrez is the founder and managing partner of HireControls, a women-owned and operated recruiting firm specializing in building automation and HVAC controls.
-Based in the San Francisco Bay Area, she launched the company with her business partner, Sophia, after gaining experience in full-desk technical recruiting.
+Based in the San Francisco Bay Area, she launched the company with her business partner, Sofia, after gaining experience in full-desk technical recruiting.
 Sabrina has carved a unique niche at the intersection of HVAC technology and computer systems, focusing on placing skilled controls technicians with companies that prioritize fair compensation, benefits, and work-life balance.
-Her approach emphasizes integrity, relationship-building, and a deeply human perspective in an industry increasingly driven by automation and AI.
+Her approach emphasizes integrity, relationship-building, and a deeply human perspective in an industry strapped by high-demand and thinning labor.
+Since launching in 2024, Sabrina took the 'learn-as-you-go' approach,

 • UC Irvine - BS